 How Will you Know if Someone is a Fiduciary Financial Advisor?

 The easiest way to find out if someone is or isn’t a fiduciary is by asking them.
 A Fiduciary Financial Planner or Investment Adviser is obligated to share with you if they are engaging you as a fiduciary and must disclose when situations arise in which they may not be acting as a fiduciary.
-To find out if your financial advisor is a fiduciary you can look them up here using the Investment Adviser Public Disclosure system to see if they are a Registered Investment Adviser.
+Many professions require registration and licensing with the proper authorities to provide fiduciary services as a business.
+To find out if your financial advisor is a fiduciary you can look them up here using the Investment Adviser Public Disclosure system